darkroastedOld/CLI-speedtest/README.md

 An easy to use command for a CLI speedtest using just one simple remeberable command

 ```
-//Make sure you ar in bash
+//Make sure you are in bash

 ```